Choose a Logic Gate Simulator gate

 Logic Gate Simulator starts with clear single-gate results, then moves into a simple drag-and-drop circuit so the same 0/1 logic stays visible.

-Choose AND, OR, NOT, NAND, NOR, or XOR and Logic Gate Simulator highlights exactly which truth table row explains the current output.
+Choose AND, OR, NOT, NAND, NOR, XOR, or XNOR and Logic Gate Simulator highlights exactly which truth table row explains the current output.

 Drag multiple gates into Logic Gate Simulator to build a small circuit chain, then watch the output, step explanation, and circuit truth table update together.